Latest Updates (2026)2026 Statement of Changes

 3. Apply for Indefinite Leave to Remain (ILR) after 5 years

-The English language requirements for spouse visas remain the same.
+The English language requirements for spouse visas remain the same:

-First spouse visa applicationA1
+First spouse visaA1

 Settlement (ILR)B1

-Current requirement
+Income requirement

-The Migration Advisory Committee (MAC) is currently reviewing the financial threshold.
-Future changes are possible, but no new increase has been confirmed yet.
+Earlier plans to increase this to £38,700 were paused following political debate and a review process.
+The Migration Advisory Committee (MAC) is currently reviewing the financial threshold — future changes are possible, but no new increase has been confirmed.

-The government is also reviewing the wider settlement system through a policy called “earned settlement.”
+The government is reviewing the wider settlement system through a policy called “earned settlement.”
+This proposal is still under consultation and has not been implemented.

 Possible ideas include: